 Humidity.
 Evaporation takes place more quickly in a dry desert than in a tropical rain forest.
 Water more in extreme dry and windy conditions.

 When watering from the top, simulate the rain.
 Don’t use a high pressure blast, which damages topsoil and , of course, can damage the plants as well.

-It’s a good idea to test how long it takes to penetrate below the six inch level.
-When you look at the soil, it looks wet enough.
-But dig down just a little and it’s still bone dry.
+How long you should water depends on how long it takes for water to penetrate below the six inch level.
+Often, when you look at your soil, it looks wet enough.
+But dig just a little and it’s still bone dry.

 Many people would rather water from the top because they can see and control where the water goes.
 Undoubtedly some water is absorbed through the leaves, so watering overhead has the advantage of getting more water to the plants more quickly.

 You also can provide foliar feeding (fertilizer to the leaves) when you water from the top.
 This, obviously, is not possible through drip irrigation because the water never touches the leaves.

 If you use drip irrigation, it’s best to water in the late afternoon or early evening because you don’t have to worry about getting the leaves wet and staying wet all night.
 Plus, the cooler night temperatures will allow the water to seep into the ground without evaporating.

 If you water from the top, it’s best to water in the morning so the leaves will dry out.
 Watering late in the day increases the chances of fungal diseases because leaves remain moist all night long.

 With this method, you also want to water before the heat of the day.